danniellejones/LearningJournal/07_journal.md

 #### Content Insights:

 For each directory there should be an index.php file to prevent exposing files (security issue).
 If having a members section, create a directory for those pages under a folder called members in the public directory.
+Initialise php file can be useful for containing constants for the directory paths in one place, it still means that the directory path for initialise will be a specified path.
+Create a function to find the absolute URL, this is a handy tool.

 #### Career/Employability/Learning Insights:

 I found understanding some of this video a little overwhelming.
 It was not clear about what and why we were doing these tasks at times.
 I attempted just to pick up on small snippets of relevant information as re-watching and slowing down the video did not help my understanding.
-I think this is because when the 'why' was explained, it was short and there wasn't a lot of visual information to assist understanding early, before the demonstration.
+I think this is because when the 'why' was explained, it was short and there wasn't a lot of visual information to assist understanding before the demonstration.